kolkhis/prolug-coursework/security-engineering/final_project/README.md

 - A parsed list of destinations from an SSH config file
 - SSH key fingerprints for those destinations

+The setup script is self-documenting.
+Run `./setup-chroot-jail --help` for usage.

 ## Basic Usage